High-End Amplifiers That Will Last a Lifetime

 When you buy a top quality guitar, whether it be an electric, acoustic or bass you’re making an investment; buying into the craftsmanship and experience that goes along with that instrument.
 You want it to last a lifetime, so that 20 years down the line it looks, feels and sounds even better (or at the very least the same) than it did when you first opened the box.
 The same goes for guitar amps.
 You want something that’s going to stand up to years of playing with minimal maintenance costs.
 So where do you start?
 Well, it’s not as difficult as you think.

 The mainstays on the world stage such as VOX, Marshall, Fender and more recently, Blackstar have all crafted amplifiers that will only get better with age.

 We’ve compiled a list of the best higher end amplifiers money can buy, perfect for recording at home, touring the world or hooking up in your living room for that midnight jam session – either way they’ll all probably outlive you with the proper care and give you years of great sounds.

 Slightly newer to the circuit, but by no means any less important, Blackstar have been creating gorgeous amps that do exactly what you need them to.
 Whether it’s rock, metal or chicken picking country style riffs – Blackstar have got it covered.
-New for 2015, the Artist series includes a 15 Watt and 30 Watt option that just works.
-It’s compact, looks great and sounds brilliant.
+The Artist series is compact, looks great and sounds brilliant.

 Since 2004 Blackstar have made a real name for themselves in the industry, and we think the Artist series proves yet again just how important they are to music.
-Plus, it looks so damn cool!
+Plus, it looks really neat.

 Visit the Dawsons website to view more great guitar amplifiers, and let us know in the comment which are your favourite or dream amplifiers.